Ansible Pitfall: Accessing Variables using vars

 msg: "{{ vars['bar'] }}"

-they have expressed a desire to do so once variable deprecation is
+Because people are using this in the wild the Ansible developers have not removed this variable, but they have expressed a desire to do so now that variable deprecation is implemented.

 In its place they have provided the vars